External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

-On the other hand, the ``mating of trees" theorem of Duplantier-Miller-Sheffield~\cite{wedges} shows that the mated-CRT map can equivalently be represented in terms of SLE~\cite{schramm0}-decorated Liouville quantum gravity (LQG).
-We will explain this in more detail in Section~\ref{sec-mated-crt}, but let us give a brief idea of the relationship here.
-Suppose that $h$ is the variant of the whole-plane Gaussian free field corresponding to the so-called $\sqrt 2$-quantum cone and let $\mu_h$ be its associated $\sqrt 2$-LQG measure as constructed in~\cite{shef-kpz}.
-Also let $\eta$ be an independent SLE$_8$ from $\infty$ to $\infty$ and parametrize $\eta$ so that $\mu_h(\eta([s,t]) = t-s$ whenever $s,t\in \BB R$ with $s < t$.
-Then the mated-CRT map agrees in law with the adjacency graph of unit LQG mass ``cells" $\eta([x-1,x])$ for $x\in \BB Z$.
-This allows us to analyze distances in the mated-CRT map using estimates for SLE and LQG, building on~\cite{ghs-dist-exponent,ghs-map-dist,dg-lqg-dim}.
-We can then transfer back to the spanning-tree-weighted map using the comparison results from~\cite{ghs-map-dist}.
+We will explain this last point in more detail in Section~\ref{sec-mated-crt} after defining the tools from LQG needed to understand it.
+For the reader already familiar with those tools, here is a more precise statement of the definition of the mated-CRT map in terms of LQG.
+Let $h$ be the variant of the whole-plane Gaussian free field corresponding to the so-called $\sqrt 2$-quantum cone and let $\mu_h$ its associated $\sqrt 2$-LQG measure as defined in~\cite{shef-kpz}.
+Let $\eta$ be an SLE$_8$ from $\infty$ to $\infty$ sampled independently from $h$ and parametrize $\eta$ so that $\mu_h(\eta([s,t]) = t-s$ whenever $s,t\in \BB R$ with $s < t$.
+Then the mated-CRT map agrees in law with the adjacency graph of unit LQG mass ``cells" $\eta([x-1,x])$ for $x\in \BB Z$. \end{itemize}

-\begin{remark} Miller and Sheffield~\cite{qle} constructed a candidate for the scaling limit of external DLA on a spanning-tree-weighted random planar map, namely the \emph{quantum Loewner evolution} with $\gamma^2 = 2$ and $\eta = 1$ (denoted QLE$(2,1)$).
-This process is obtained by randomly ``re-shuffling" SLE$_2$ curves on a $\sqrt 2$-Liouville quantum gravity surface and taking a (subsequential) limit as the time increments between re-shuffling operations goes to zero.
-Currently, there are no known rigorous relationships between QLE$(2,1)$ and the discrete objects studied in the present paper. \end{remark}
+\begin{remark} The exponent $d$ of Definition~\ref{def-d} also describes several quantities related to $\sqrt{2}$-LQG.
+(The reader not familiar with LQG should feel free to skip the rest of this remark.)
+For example, $d$ appears in the so-called Liouville heat kernel~\cite{dzz-heat-kernel} and in various continuum approximations (i.e., approximations defined in terms of the LQG surface) of $\sqrt{2}$-LQG distances such as Liouville graph distance and Liouville first passage percolation (LFPP)~\cite{dg-lqg-dim,dzz-heat-kernel}.
+The recent papers~\cite{dddf-lfpp,local-metrics,lqg-metric-estimates,gm-confluence,gm-uniqueness,gm-coord-change} constructed a metric (distance function) on an LQG surface as the limit of Liouville first passage percolation.
+It is shown in~\cite{gp-kpz} that $d$ is the Hausdorff dimension of a $\sqrt 2$-LQG surface equipped with this metric. \end{remark}

-\textbf{Acknowledgments.} J.P.\ was partially supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1122374.
+\textbf{Acknowledgments.} We thank two anonymous referees for helpful comments on an earlier version of this paper.
+J.P.\ was partially supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1122374.